priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 27.
 946. Validate Stack Sequences.
 ## Day 28.
 516 Longest Palindromic Subsequence.
 ## Day 29.
 2218.
 Maximum Value of K Coins From Piles
+## Day 30 .
+1639.
+Number of Ways to Form a Target String Given a Dictionary